Mastermind of lottery fraud faces 25-year prison sentence

 The Multi-State Lottery Association provides computers for lotteries in 33 states the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
 The computers are designed to randomly draw numbers in several games, including Powerball, Mega Millions and Hot Lotto.
 Players have sued the association alleging they were defrauded by Tipton's scheme.

 Tipton was caught after buying a winning ticket for a Hot Lotto ticket in Iowa in December 2010, even though he was prohibited from playing the lottery.
-He asked Rhodes to help him collect the jackpot, which was worth US$14m after taxes.
-Rhodes recruited others to attempt to anonymously redeem the ticket, but Iowa won't pay jackpots without proof of who bought the ticket - a policy Sand credits with uncovering Tipton's multi-state lottery rigging scheme.
+He asked Rhodes to help him collect the jackpot, which was worth $14 million after taxes.
+Rhodes recruited others to attempt to anonymously redeem the ticket, but Iowa won't pay jackpots without proof of who bought the ticket " a policy Sand credits with uncovering Tipton's multi-state lottery rigging scheme.

 Stowers alleges that Rhodes stole money from his client, that people who haven't been charged stole numbers from Tipton's brother to win the Colorado Lotto, and that Tipton never received any of the Oklahoma winnings.
 He said the lotteries have refused to pursue those who received the money.
 He also called sentences for Rhodes and Tommy Tipton "a slap on the wrist" compared with what Sand is seeking for Eddie Tipton.